CodeJawn/karakeep-companion/README.md

 # KaraKeep Companion

 A more compact view for browsing your [KaraKeep](https://github.com/karakeep-app/karakeep) bookmarks.
 All Karakeep bookmarks are shown on one single page, organized by lists.
+This is meant to be a very simple and uncluttered interface to your bookmarks, all bookmark management capabilities are done through the full KaraKeep app.

 ![KaraKeep Companion Screenshot](screenshot.png)